 Pressure can be a natural part of our lives.
 From time to time, that pressure may develop into stress that you may feel to be unbearable due to a gradual build-up of tensions or perhaps a sudden unexpected incident.
 To reach such a situation and stage is not an indication of weakness but rather a natural consequence of life’s events.

-There are many forms of counseling that are guided by several accepted theories.
-The Trident Foundation provides telephone, online, or face-to-face counseling to assist participants who may be isolated in terms of time and space.
+There are many forms of counselling and several accepted theories.
+We provide telephone, virtual (online), or face-to-face counselling to assist participants who may be spatially and emotionally isolated.

 - Alcohol and Substance Abuse

 - Professional Development

 - Trauma/critical incident debriefing

 During this extraordinary period with the Coronavirus (COVID-19), there is widespread anxiety and uncertainty as people set out to juggle personal, family, organisational, and public needs.
 Just as there are emotional and regulatory challenges, including travel restrictions and a seeming weakening of such human rights as freedoms of mobility and association, there are also opportunities and strengths.